pnp/blog/content/post/introducing-react-video-banner-web-part.md

  {{< image alt="derhallim_4-1620249695924.png" src="images/blog/introducing-react-video-banner-web-part/derhallim_4-1620249695924.png" >}}

-Now let\'s have a look at the code itself which is pretty simple.
+Now let's have a look at the code itself which is pretty simple.
 The file structure can be seen below: